|Nutrition Facts (per serving)|

 To make the chickpeas, add them to a skillet or cast-iron pan with the olive oil.
 Sauté on high heat for 5 to 10 minutes until crispy and toss with the cumin.

 To make the dressing, in a large bowl, whisk together the olive oil, lemon juice and minced or grated garlic.
 Season generously with salt and pepper.

-Add the diced tomatoes, diced cucumber, shredded carrots and diced red onion to the dressing.
-Stir in the cooked bulghur wheat, crispy chickpeas and parsley.
+Add the diced tomatoes, diced cucumber, shredded carrots, and diced red onion to the dressing.
+Stir in the cooked bulgur wheat, crispy chickpeas and parsley.
 Season with additional salt and pepper if needed.
 Serve at room temperature.